Instagram vs Facebook Analytics What Agencies Must Know

 Unify Your Data With CampaignSwift

 Stop flipping between Instagram Insights, Facebook Page data, and Meta Business Suite.
-CampaignSwift pulls data from each app, levels metrics on its own, and builds unified client reports that show the full picture.
+As a unified social media analytics software platform, CampaignSwift pulls data from each app via social media data analytics, levels metrics on its own, and builds white-label client reports that show the full picture.
 Per-app breakdowns and cross-channel views in one screen — built for agencies with many clients.
+We cover the broader tool landscape in our roundup of the best social media analytics tools for agencies, and our piece on real social media analytics examples shows what good cross-platform reporting actually looks like.

 Instagram vs Facebook Data: FAQs